National forms of protection

 - For reasons of public interest arising from the exercise of a relevant activity in the scientific, cultural, sports, economic or social field.

-In the past, CPR observed that the previous asylum authority referred certain rejected asylum applications to the regularisation procedures through the humanitarian clause of the exceptional regularisation regime of the Immigration Act, including cases of unaccompanied children and young adults (See: Differential treatment of specific nationalities in the procedure).[6]
+In the past, CPR observed that the previous asylum authority referred certain rejected asylum applications to the regularisation procedures through the humanitarian clause of the exceptional regularisation regime of the Immigration Act, including cases of unaccompanied children and young adults.[5]
 AIMA does not seem to follow this practice.

 In the context of providing legal assistance, CPR has observed that access to this regime may be hampered by the lack of documents issued by the country of origin (e.g., passports and criminal record certificates).

-There is no publicly statistical data available on the application of this exceptional regularisation regime[7] and AIMA did not provide data for 2024.
+While there is no publicly statistical data available on the application of this exceptional regularisation regime,[6] AIMA reported that 30 residence permits were granted in 2025.

 Return procedure